aribouius/jsonapi-react/README.md

 - `config: Object`
   - `cacheTime: Int | null`:
     - The number of seconds to cache the query.
-    - Defaults client configuration value.
+    - Defaults to client configuration value.
   - `staleTime: Int | null`
     - The number of seconds until the query becomes stale.
-    - Defaults client configuration value.
+    - Defaults to client configuration value.
   - `ssr: Boolean`
     - Set to `false` to disable server-side rendering of query.
     - Defaults to context value.